 The basics of Trello

 Trello – on the other hand – is largely designed for more general usages.
-Trello is a lightweight project management tool, also owned by Atlassian.
-Designed as a Kanban board tool, you can visualize your task flow of anything from software development projects, to marketing campaigns, to holiday trips.
+Trello is a lightweight project management tool, designed as a Kanban board tool, you can visualize your task flow of anything from software development projects, to marketing campaigns, to holiday trips.

 Trello for development and design teams?